XertroV/MarketcoinWhitepaper/README.md

 Everything -> Marketcoin and Marketcoin -> Everything (but not Everything -> Everything)

 Marketcoin provides a better solution to the double coincidence of wants by allowing users to quickly and trustlessly exchange value between monetary systems.
-This allows the solutions to the double coincidence (monetary systems) to become separate and insulated, while being trivially connected at the same time.
-This means that both parties can deal in their currency of choice without any significant barriers to exchange goods and services for money.
+This allows the solutions to the double coincidence (monetary systems) to become separate and insulated in ideas and values, while being technologically connected at the same time.
+Thus both parties can deal predominantly in their currency of choice without any significant barriers to exchange goods and services for money.

-## Orders and Transactions
+## Orders, Transactions and Exchanges

+Transactions, or exchanges, in Marketcoin are comprised of three elements.
+Two orders (one to buy MKC and one to sell) and a finalisation.
+The transaction is not completed until the finalisation has been included in the blockchain.

+### Orders

+Orders are for the buying and selling of Marketcoin for some supported cryptocurrency.
-Transactions in Marketcoin differ from those of Bitcoin-like systems.
-A transaction is broken down into three parts, and is not finalised until all of those parts are present in the blockchain.
-The first two are matching orders; that being an order to buy Altcoin for the maximum price of m, and an order to sell Altcoin at the minimum price of n, with n <= m.
-These are combined to form the beginning of a transaction, and are recorded simultaneously in the blockchain.
+In order for a buy order at price m to be matched with a sell order at price n it is required that n <= m.
+Once matched in a block, these orders are combined to form the beginning of a transaction, and are recorded simultaneously in the blockchain.

+Once this has occurred control of the MKC being sold is relinquished by the seller.

 The exchange algorithm is such that any two nodes will always produce the same matching orders from the same input (the block).
 Both orders include the public key of each party member.
 At this stage, the transaction is not yet finalised.
-For finalisation to occur the buyer of Marketcoin must provide a signed transaction for the agreed upon amount from their public key on the altcoin network, to the seller's public key.
-This alone does not provide proof of payment, to combat this a reference to the block the transaction was published in is also required.
-After this, control over the disbursement of the kets (marketcoin units) purchased is granted.
-Control over the disbursement of the kets is removed once an order is included for their sale in a block.
+For finalisation to occur the buyer of Marketcoin must provide a signed transaction for the agreed upon amount on the altcoin network, to the seller's specified public key.
+This alone does not provide proof of payment, so in addition a reference to the block the transaction was published in is also required.

+Once the finalisation has been published the control of MKC bought falls to the buyer.

-To combat users reneging on trades and locking up others' money a timeout is placed on every transaction; if it is not finalised within a certain number time (or number of blocks, to be decided), the transaction is disregarded and control of the disbursement of funds is returned to the seller.
+To combat users reneging on trades and locking up others' money indefinitely, two tactics are employed.
+Firstly, a timeout is placed on every transaction; if it is not finalised within a certain length of time (or number of blocks, to be decided), the transaction is disregarded and control of the disbursement of funds is returned to the seller.
+In addition, the buyer must pledge some MKC (perhaps 1% of the volume of MKC being bought) which is returned to her only upon successful finalisation of the transaction; if the transaction times out that MKC is absorbed by the network - either given to the person who was inconvenienced or to miners as a fee.

-As there only needs to be one party to complete any actions after the orders are matched the finalisation of the transfer is the complete onus of the buyer.
+Once orders are matched in a block all onus to complete the transaction falls to the buyer of MKC.
+Because of this, they are the only party required to pledge funds they may lose if they renege.

 At the matching stage of the buyer only a little information is known: